 “Love is lovelier, the second time around.
-Just as wonderful, with both feet on the ground.
-It’s that second time you hear your love song sung, makes you think perhaps that love, like youth, is wasted on the young.”
+Just as wonderful, with both feet on the ground…” — Sammy Cahn

 Then there was the fact that we didn’t really match up on paper.
 I came from a background with an emphasis on academics, and Mike went to the Navy instead of college.
 His specialty is mechanics and electronics, mine is counseling, research and writing.

-From the very beginning our souls spoke to each other in a unique and wonderful way, a spontaneous familiarity, a synchronicity of body, mind and heart.
+From the very beginning our souls spoke to each other in a unique and unusual way, a spontaneous familiarity, a synchronicity of body, mind and heart.
 And even more amazing, we both realized and appreciated that fact immediately.
 No backing away from it, no denying it.
-We both decided to trust our inner wisdom and simply went with our feelings.
+We both decided to trust our inner wisdom and simply go with it.

 We both had been through so much, and so we recognized immediately when something unique and wonderful fell into our laps.
 I also learned about a key component of compatibility that I had never thought about before.
-Besides the usual requirements, the deal breakers, etc., I learned how important it is that your partner comprehend things at a rate comparable to yourself.
-In other words, Mike and I think at the same rate, and often come to the same conclusions simultaneously.
-We have found this to be quite a gift in a long term relationship!
+Besides the usual requirements, the deal breakers, etc., I learned how important it is that your partner process information at the same rate.
+Mike and I think at the same rate, and often come to the same conclusions simultaneously.
+This is quite a gift in a long term relationship!

 My own theory of love and attraction came through loud and clear when I first met Mike.
 My theory is you get what you are in love.
 As much as you have worked on developing into your best self, that is the kind of person you will attract to yourself.